cutie-shell/cutie-shell/README.md

-# CutiePi-shell-phone-components
-# CutiePi-shell-phone-components
-# CutiePi-shell-phone-components
+# CutiePi-shell-phone-components source
+A mobile Qt-wayland EGL shell for smartphones and tablets.